Avondsch/Avondsch/README.md

 ## Hello!👋

 I am a junior high student who enjoys declarative and verbose programming.
 I use Rust and C as my primary languages, and i also use typescript along the way if needed.
 I am an emacs evangelist, I love the emacs ecosystem and its extensibility as a program.
 In that regard i also like emacs lisp and common lisp, scheme / guile are still in the works :).
 I am also an avid Gahnu/Linuwux (linux) user, and I use NixOS as my distribution of choice at the moment.
 Please do not consider me a Nix master by any means, i am still getting a feel of it.
-I am currently learning C++, Java, Rust and Nix.
+I am currently learning C++, Rust and Nix.
 As for my other interests i like math, 80s and 90s rap music, anime/manga, and staying in my room.

 Technologies i use (please dont consider me extremely knowledgable with all of these languages, i have experiences with them on a regular basis and that is it):